Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Assured Income for the Severely Handicapped (AISH)

 The longstanding Assured Income for the Severely Handicapped (AISH) program will still be there for those with permanent and severe disabilities who are unable to work.
 A legislated program, AISH will remain fully funded and available to all eligible Albertans.
-Applications will continue to be processed to ensure eligible applicants receive benefits as soon as possible.

 Contact

-Connect with the Alberta Supports Contact Centre (ASCC):
+Connect with the Alberta Supports Contact Centre: